DimMadaros/rain-particle-system/README.md

 # rain-particle-system
-A project from Computer Graphics and Virtual Reality Class implementing a Rain Particle System in OpenGL and C++.
+A project from Computer Graphics and Virtual Reality Class implementing a Rain Particle System.

 - A rain particle system was created with photo realistic lighting, texture and shape using C++, OpenGL and Blender.